lucapette/web/main/content/reading/less-is-more.md

 > the same way.
 It might be tempting to downplay these moments of violence as
 > mere aberrations in the history of capitalism.
 But they are not.
 They are the
 > foundations of it.
 Growth has always relied on processes of colonisation.

+Concisely written, I often share this one with people.

 ## p.
 90